DeMar DeRozan Player Props: Bulls vs. Lakers

 DeMar DeRozan Insights vs. the Lakers

-- This season, he's accounted for 5.1% of his team's three-pointers made, averaging 0.6 per game.
+- This season, DeMar DeRozan has made 9.0 shots per game, which adds up to 19.2% of his team's total makes.

+- He's taken 1.8 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- The Bulls rank 24th in possessions per game with 101.6.
-His opponents, the Lakers, have one of the fastest tempos, ranking fourth with 104.9 possessions per contest.
+- DeRozan's Bulls average 101.5 possessions per game, which ranks 22nd among NBA teams, while the Lakers are one of the league's fastest, ranking sixth with 104.8 possessions per contest.

-- On the boards, the Lakers are 27th in the NBA, giving up 45.3 rebounds per contest.
+- Defensively, the Lakers are ranked 21st in the league, conceding 116.7 points per game.

+- The Lakers concede 45.2 rebounds per game, ranking 28th in the league.

-- In terms of assists, the Lakers are ranked 14th in the NBA, allowing 25.5 per contest.
+- In terms of 3-pointers, the Lakers are 21st in the league, giving up 12.6 makes per game.

-- The Lakers are the 21st-ranked squad in the NBA at allowing threes, conceding 12.6 made 3-pointers per contest.

 DeMar DeRozan vs. the Lakers